adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

 </a>
 (Nestor)

 ## Week 3 (October 28, 2024)
 We start getting into the weeds of voting, with an early example of trying to manipulate a collective decision: the trial of Afranius Dexter's purported killers, as reported by Pliny the Younger.
-The reading is Chapter 2 of Szpiro (2010), and Victoria will be leading the discussion.

 The takeaway from this week is that the rule used to determine the outcome of such a collective decision (plurality, or First-Past-the-Post) encourages tactical voting.
 Why?
 Because the outcome using this rule